OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Numeric.rst

 computations on numbers.
 Examples are activities like multiplying two numbers or raising a number to a given power.
-In particular, we are concerned with situations where built-in integer or floating-point operations cannot be used because the values being operated on are too large.
+In particular, we discuss situations where built-in integer or floating-point operations cannot be used because the values being operated on are too large.
-Similar concerns arise for operations on polynomials or matrices.
+Similar analysis applies to operations on polynomials or matrices.

-Since we cannot rely on the hardware to process the inputs in a single constant-time operation, we are concerned with how to most effectively implement the operation to minimize the time cost.
+Since we cannot rely on the hardware to process the inputs in a single constant-time operation, want to know how to most effectively implement the operation to minimize the time cost.
 This begs a question as to how we should apply our normal measures of asymptotic cost in terms of growth rates on input size.